Permanently.

 Packaging.

-The jewelry boxes and packaging I use come from a supplier certified by FSC® (sustainably managed forests), ISO 14001 (certified environmental management), and a signatory to the UN Sustainable Development Goals.
-Their eco-friendly product lines are made from recycled materials or materials sourced from sustainable sources.
+The cases and packaging I use come from a supplier certified FSC® (sustainably managed forests), ISO 14001 (certified environmental management) and a signatory to the UN Sustainable Development Goals.
+Their eco-responsible ranges are made from recycled materials or sustainably sourced components.
 With every order I place, trees are planted.
-What you receive says something about what I choose.
+What you receive reflects the choices I make.

-Giving or treating yourself to a piece of Honu jewelry means choosing a pleasure that respects materials, people, and the planet.
+Giving or treating yourself to a piece of Honu jewellery means choosing a pleasure that respects materials, people, and the planet.